-Catholic Activity: Celebrating on December 21, the Feast of St. Thomas the Apostle in the Extraordinary Form of the Roman Rite
+Catholic Activity: Celebrating on December 21, the Feast of St. Thomas the Apostle (in the 1962 Liturgical Calendar)

 St. Thomas day, St. Thomas gray, The longest night and shortest day.